A last-chance-to-see, by ear

 The dawn chorus plays softly as ambience.
 Prefer silence, or can't hear it?
 Open the written description for a sense of what the recording sounds like.

-Start with the warm-up if you're new.
-Work back through the chorus to 1975, when fifty species woke the country — then forward, to two possible 2076s.
-One we make on purpose; one we drift into.
+Start with the warm up to get your ear in gear.
+Go back to 1975, when the chorus was richer, then leap forward to two very different 2076s.
+One we make on purpose; one we just drift into.

 5 birds · 5 questions · 2 choices →

 Ten birds you might still hear from a British garden at first light.
-The chorus has thinned — these are the survivors.
+The chorus has thinned; these are the hardy survivors.

 10 birds · 10 questions · 4 choices →